-Yes, they are simple, but they are so fresh and bright, and remind me of summer.
+Yes, they are simple, but they are so fresh and bright, and they remind me of summer.

 Insalata Caprese, as you’ll find this salad called in Italy, has its origins from the island of Capri, south of the coast of Naples.